-Basically, the term “retinoids” describes a range of vitamin-A derivatives, including Retin-A (aka tretinoin), retinoic acid, retinol, and retinal, among others.
+Basically, the term “retinoids” describes a range of vitamin-A derivatives, including Retin-A (aka tretinoin), retinoic acid, retinol, and retinal, among other retinoids.

 Of course, retinoids are great for treating acne due to their amazing ability to unclog pores.
-But they can also work miracles when it comes to diminishing wrinkles since they’re proven to boost collagen production and increase cell turnover.
-(This is exactly why I encourage just about everyone to start using one by the time they’re in their 20s.)
+But they can also work miracles when it comes to diminishing the appearance of fine lines and wrinkles since they’re proven to boost collagen production and increase cell turnover.

-With all the incredible benefits they offer, you may be wondering which type of retinoid is right for you.
-When you look at the differences in Retin-A, retinal, and retinol, it really all comes down to potency.
+With all the incredible anti-aging benefits they offer, you may be wondering which type of retinoid is right for you.
+When you look at the difference in effectiveness between Retin-A, retinal, and retinol, it really all comes down to potency.

-Retin-A is a prescription-strength retinoic acid that’s indicated for acne and wrinkles.
 And, trust me, it’s prescription-only for good reason.
-We want patients to have some guidance in choosing the right formula, the right molecule, and the right strength.
+We want to protect patients and provide some guidance in choosing the right formula, the right molecule, and the right strength for their skin type.

-Retin-A tends to cause irritation, and we don’t want patients experiencing excessive irritation or other problems like an open skin rash.
+Retin-A tends to cause irritation, and we don’t want patients experiencing excessive sensitivity, irritation, or other problems like an open skin rash.

-Retinal is less potent than prescription strength but more potent than retinol; however, it’s really hard to find in a formulation you can use.
-There are very few products out there containing retinal, so they’re not very popular or widely marketed.
+However, it’s not a great choice since it’s really hard to find a formulation you can use that isn’t irritating to your skin.
+There are also very few products out there containing retinal, so they’re not very popular or widely marketed.

-Retinol is mostly over the counter because it’s simply a less potent form of retinoic acid.
-Retinol must go through two phases before being converted to retinoic acid in the body, which ultimately makes it less potent.
-It’s going to take you a bit longer to see results, but at the same time, you aren’t going to experience the irritation that comes with a prescription strength retinoid.
+Retinol must go through two phases before its conversion to retinoic acid in the body, which ultimately makes it less potent.
+It’s going to take you a bit longer to see results, but at the same time, you aren’t going to experience the irritation that comes with a prescription-strength retinoid.

 If you want to see great results and have come to terms with the fact that you’re going to experience some irritation, the prescription grade is definitely what you want.
 You’re going to see results faster, but be aware, the irritation does last for about four to six weeks.